We’ll say this upfront: The best work pants don’t exist. Rather, the occupation, location, and physical comfort all play a role.

 - Heavy-duty zippers: Whether on pockets or the fly, these won’t jam and better withstand dirt and debris.

-- Durable water repellant (DWR) treatment: This performance property, added to the material, allows moisture to roll off rather than seep through.
+- Durable water repellant (DWR) treatment: This performance property, added to the material, allows moisture to roll off rather than seeping through.
 For outdoor use, DWR offers a compromise between heat-locking waterproof fabrics and pervious but breathable materials.

 - Extra loops: On the belt and legs, these offer a spot for holding onto and quickly grabbing your tools.
 These may be accompanied by additional pockets, for both tools and your smartphone.